Class of 2005

 Kathryn Scoville, MSN'05, is a nurse practitioner in the Dartmouth-Hitchcock health system in Winchester, New Hampshire (2020).

-Megan Simmons, MSN'05, PMC'13, DNP'13, co-presented, "Innovative Strategies for Optimizing Virtual Learning and Telehealth Simulation Experiences for PMHNP Students," at the American Psychiatric Nurses Association conference in October 2021.
+Megan Simmons, MSN'05, PMC'13, DNP'13, presented at the National Organization of Nurse Practitioner Faculties conference in April 2022 and wrote "Older Adult Mental Health," for the May issue of Tennessee Nurse (page 11).
+She co-presented, "Innovative Strategies for Optimizing Virtual Learning and Telehealth Simulation Experiences for PMHNP Students," at the American Psychiatric Nurses Association conference in October 2021.
 She welcomed a son in July 2020 and a daughter in March 2018.
 Megan spoke about mental and emotional health in older adults during Vanderbilt's January 2017 Boomers, Elders and More series, and earned the Gerontological Advanced Practice Nurses Association's first-ever Rising Star Award in August 2015.

 Victoria Soltis-Jarrett, PMC'05, was inducted as a fellow into the American Academy of Nursing in October 2020.
 She is the Carol Morde Ross Distinguished Professor of Psychiatric-Mental Health Nursing at the University of North Carolina at Chapel Hill.